vyason/Cayley-TDSE/README.md

 <br/>

-* The method is properly explained in DOCUMENTATION.pdf.
+* Comments are provided in the main code only.

 <br/>